MarketDataApp/documentation/api/rate-limiting.md

 sidebar_position: 3
 ---

 Different plans have specific rate limits, with most plans enforcing a daily rate limit while our Commercial Plan uses a per minute rate limit.
 Normally each API call consumes a single request.
-However, if the response includes more than a single symbol, it can consume multiple requests.
+However, **if the response includes more than a single symbol, it can consume multiple requests**.

 ## Rate Limits By Plan